PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-16 16:19:58
+Last updated: 2024-04-16 16:20:34
-Random Quote: I'm honest.
-It's the world that's awful.  -  Sandor Clegane
+Random Quote: A guy opens his door and gets shot and you think that of me?
+No. I am the one who knocks! - Walter White